Radio Commentator and Author

 will assure one hundred per cent attendance.
 For the remainder,

-necessarily Puccini.
-I mean, perhaps more imaginary pieces, such
+mean necessarily Puccini.
+I mean, perhaps more imaginary pieces,

-This is probably not a very popular view, but I don’t believe that a
+Lulu.
+This is probably not a very popular view, but I don’t

-first performance of a very, very modern opera should take place in a
+believe that a first performance of a very, very modern opera should take

 — such the Met, Chicago, and San Francisco